DORSA-co/logger/README.md

  2-clone repository

 ## Documentaion
-Sphinx documents are not available in docs folder.
+Sphinx documents are available in docs folder.
 To see that open index.html in docs/build/html folder.

 ## Quick Start